shoshaikh7/shoshaikh7/README.md

 ### Hi there 👋
+- I'm currently looking for work as a junior frontend developer
+- At the moment, I'm learning ReactJS
+- You can reach me via email: shoshaikh7@gmail.com

 <!--
 **shoshaikh7/shoshaikh7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.